-- D. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
-The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the balance of the reserve exceeds 25% of the Company's paid-in capital. - E. On June 21, 2022, the shareholders resolved the distribution of dividends from 2021 earnings in the amount of \$287,582.
-On June 28, 2023, the shareholders resolved the distribution of dividends from 2022 earnings in the amount of \$129,396 at \$0.45 (in dollars) per share. - F. For the information relating to employees' compensation and directors' and supervisors' remuneration, refer to Note 6(27). - G. For the year ended December 31, 2022, the Group disposed equity instruments at fair value through other comprehensive income, thus adjusting retained earnings amounting to \$261,773.
-Relevant information is provided in Note 6(3). - (21) Other equity items
+- B. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
+When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - C. The Company's dividend policy is adopted taking into consideration the Company's financial structure, future capital expenditures, future cash flows and assurance of the Company's competitiveness in the market.
+In accordance with the dividend policy, cash dividends shall account for at least 10% of the total dividends distributed. - D. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the balance of the reserve exceeds 25% of the Company's paid-in capital. - E. On June 28, 2023, the shareholders resolved the distribution of dividends from 2022 earnings in the amount of \$129,396 at \$0.45 (in dollars) per share.On June 20, 2024, the shareholders resolved the distribution of dividends from 2023 earnings in the amount of \$258,781 at \$0.9 (in dollars) per share. - F. For the information relating to employees' compensation and directors' and supervisors' remuneration, refer to Note 6(27).

+(21) Other equity items